-Here’s a (fairly) new cool function in Google maps - Satellite view 3-D fly around, which makes Google maps behave pretty much like Google Earth.
+Here’s a very cool yet little known function in Google maps - Satellite view 3-D fly around, which makes Google maps behave pretty much like Google Earth.
 This is great for scoping out your next backcountry adventure.
-Super simple, here's how to do it:
+Super simple, here's how to do it.

 Zoom into your favorite mountain in Google maps.